After School Program

 Families wishing to request financial aid for GFS activities (such as clubs and ASPire) may use this Non-Tuition Financial Aid form.

-This Important Dates for 2019-20 sheet includes key dates, times, and prices for families to be aware of with reference to all Extended Day programs, including ASPire, MSAS, clubs, camps, and special program days.
+These important dates include key dates and times for families to be aware of with reference to all After School programs, including ASPire, MSAS, clubs, camps, and special program days.